zduvall/formik/packages/formik/README.md

 yarn custom-publish
 ```

-This script builds the package and updates a dedicated `custom-build` branch containing only the distributable files.
+This should be called from the `main-dev` branch after making/merging changes to the codebase.
+The script builds the package and updates a dedicated `custom-build` branch containing only the distributable files.
 It then commits and force‑pushes these changes to GitHub, allowing you to continuously install the latest build with:

 ```bash
 yarn add git+https://github.com/zduvall/formik.git#custom-build
 ```

+Note that the `custom-publish` script uses the `custom-build` script which forces a build even if there are no detected changes.
 ---

 # Formik Original README